We visit Förgyllare Nils Löfgren Eftr and have a picture frame renovated

 A broken corner.

-Alignment of the pastille layer.
+Alignment of the pastel layer.

 Finally, bronze powder is added, which is polished on the tops.
 Other frames may also use gunmetal and gold, but this frame uses only bronze.
 The frame dates from the early 20th century.